What Do Cockroaches Smell Like?

 Cockroach Smell and Their Behavior

 Cockroaches can indeed smell.
 Their antennae contain olfactory receptors that allow them to detect odors and pheromones, which guide them to food sources and potential nesting sites.
 This keen sense of smell is why they are often found in areas with strong odors, such as kitchens and garbage disposal areas.
+Check out this YouTube video to see just how quickly cockroaches can smell and find food:

 Human and Animal Reactions to Cockroach Smell